 The Kingdom of Bhutan is a mountainous, landlocked country in South Asia, with a population of some 770,000.
 While Bhutan's exports are limited to a high concentration of only a few products, it is an active trading nation targeting niche products and markets.
 The EIF has been supporting Bhutan since 2009 and is among major partners providing technical assistance to the country.
-EIF Phase Two has seen progress in strengthening trade-related institutions and legal frameworks, e-infrastructure for trade and services, mainstreaming trade into national plans and programmes, addressing supply-side constraints to trade, and capacity-building for both public and private officials.
+EIF Phase Two has seen progress in strengthening trade-related institutions and legal frameworks, e-infrastructure for trade and programmes, addressing supply-side constraints to trade, and capacity-building for both public and private officials.
 The EIF also supported the country in the lead-up to and in the wake of its graduation from LDC status in December 2023.